SHMModbus/SHM_Modbus/docs/examples/tcp_client.md

 ```
 -m
 ```
-- specify ip via which the master can connect:
+- specify ip via which the Modbus Server can connect:
 ```
 -i <ip>
 ```